LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 Tranquilpeak introduces new variables to give you a lot of possibilities.

-**Since Tranquilpeak 1.7, if you declare some photos in `photos` varible with a caption or an thumbnail url, please use `gallery` variable name instead of `photos` otherwise Hexo will generate wrong url for these images in open graph meta tag.**
+**Since Tranquilpeak 1.7, if you declare some photos in `photos` variable with a caption or an thumbnail url, please use `gallery` variable name instead of `photos` otherwise Hexo will generate wrong url for these images in open graph meta tag.**

 Example :
 ``` markdown